StanJulia/CmdStan.jl/examples_diffeqbayes/Readme.md

 # LotkaVolterra example in Stan and DiffEqBayes formulations.

-This subdirectory contains 7 versions of the LV lynx-hare example.
+This subdirectory contains 6 examples.

 1. lv_benchmark is basically the benchmark as in DiffEqBayes
 2. lv_benchmark_1 identified the lynx-hare coefficients using the lynx-hare data
 3. lv_benchmark_2 uses the DiffEqBayes generated data
 4. lv_benchmark_3 also runs a DynamicHMC example
-5. lv_benchmark_stan is the original Stan formulation in StanSample and cmdstan
-6. lv_benchmark_stan_1 uses the lynx-hare data and the DiffEqBayes formulation
-7. lv_benchmark_stan_2 uses the DiffEqBayes generated data and model formulation.
+5. diffeqbayes four parameter case
+6. diffeqbayes one parameter case

 All simulations usually produce results close to the expected solution.
-All formulations, including 5, occasionally have chains that do not converge.
+All formulations occasionally have chains that do not converge.

+All simulations use a slightly updated stan_inference method (imported from DiffEqBayes).
+It records the u_hat estimates (in a generated_quantities section) and enables pre-compiling by stanc.
+Note that current benchmarking tools currently don't work well for CmdStan due to the forced compilation of the Stan language program.